krambambula/izrl/_posts/2022-02-17-about-project.md

 published: true
 ---
 IZBISHE is roguelike game that was inspired by slavic folklore.
+In the center of the plot is a stranger who inherits an old house in the wilderness.
+There was an old basement next to the house.
+Our hero went down inside and sorting through the rubble found the entrance to the underworld.

 Key features:
 - Main feature is unique sin's-system - if you destroy a specific enemy (but you don't know which enemy is specific) - you will be debuffs